-The financial statements include no balances and transactions with directors and/or officers of the Company other than management fee payments and reimbursements of out of pocket amounts paid by them on behalf of the Company and, in 2013 \$5,559, owing to Richard Williams, a director, for advances made on behalf of the Company and payments made to Derek Bartlett, a director, for professional services.
+The financial statements include no balances and transactions with directors and/or officers of the Company other than management fee payments and reimbursements of out of pocket amounts paid by them on behalf of the Company and, in 2015 \$7,347, owing to Richard Williams, a director, for advances made on behalf of the Company.
 These transactions are measured and recorded at their exchange amounts, being the amounts agreed to by the related parties which are not in excess of fair market values.